anythingworld/anything-world-python/README.md

 ## Releasing a new pip package

-Bump the version in `pyproject.toml` and then:
+First bump the version in `pyproject.toml` and then:

 ```bash
 rm -rf dist/*